Duygu-Jones/Python-for-Data-Science/README.md

 ## Overview

-The aim of this repository is to provide a detailed and practical guide to using Python libraries for data analysis and visualization.
+This repository aims to provide a detailed and practical guide to using Python libraries for data analysis and visualization.
 It covers a range of libraries, including pandas, numpy, matplotlib, seaborn, and more.

 ## Contents